 Bonus: Best Desserts in St. George, Utah

-Because if you’re anything like me, every great meal deserves a sweet dessert to go with it!
-Here is a list of our favorite places for treat in St. George.
+Because every great meal deserves a sweet dessert to go with it!
+Here is a list of our favorite places for a treat in St. George.

 1. Nielsen’s Frozen Custard

 If you’ve been to a Nielsen’s Frozen Custard in Utah, Nevada, Arizona, or Virginia, you can expect the same, delicious quality from their St. George location.
-It’s hard for me to not finish every meal with a scoop of chocolate frozen custard from this popular dessert spot!
+The custard is seriously addicting and perfect on a hot summer day or even in the dead of winter.
 If you’re ready for a hefty and large helping of custard, order one of their concretes for a mixed dessert of custard and filling of your choice.
 Looking for something smaller?
 Order a scoop or two of the custard and always ask what the flavors of the day are!